 The chipset is the "glue" that connects the microprocessor to the rest of the motherboard and therefore to the rest of the computer.
-On a PC, it consists of two basic parts -- the northbridge and the southbridge.
+On older PCs, it consists of two basic parts — the northbridge and the southbridge.
 All of the various components of the computer communicate with the CPU through the chipset.

 The northbridge connects directly to the processor via the front side bus (FSB).
-A memory controller is located on the northbridge, which gives the CPU fast access to the memory.
+A memory controller located on the northbridge gives the CPU fast access to the memory.
 The northbridge also connects to the AGP or PCI Express bus and to the memory itself.

-The southbridge is slower than the northbridge, and information from the CPU has to go through the northbridge before reaching the southbridge.
-Other busses connect the southbridge to the PCI bus, the USB ports and the IDE or SATA hard disk connections.
+The southbridge is slower than the northbridge, and information from the CPU must go through the northbridge before reaching the southbridge.
+Other buses connect the southbridge to the PCI bus, the USB ports and the IDE or SATA hard disk connections.

-Next, we'll look at busses, which, like the chipset, carry information from place to place.
+Next, we'll look at buses, which, like the chipset, carry information from place to place.